 Whether you like them soft or hard, straight or shaped, with salt, chocolate dipped, or with a different topping, pretzels are delicious.
 They’re an amazing snack for almost any time of the day, especially as the soft ones pair so well with mustard and other condiments.
+They pretty much all seem like an indulgence, but are pretzels good for you in any way shape or form?

 Still, we must ask, are pretzels good for you?
 They do have some concerning features, like relying on white flour and being high in carbs.
 Their sodium content isn’t great either.

-Are Pretzels Good For Your Health?
+Are Pretzels Good For You?

 - Types Of Pretzels